 Cuts called "puncture wounds" have a higher chance of getting infected.
 A puncture wound is a type of cut that is made when a sharp object goes through the skin and into the tissue underneath.

 Will I need a tetanus shot? — Maybe.
 It depends on how old you are and when your last tetanus shot was.
-Tetanus is a serious infection that can cause muscle stiffness and spasms.
+Tetanus is a serious infection that can cause muscle stiffness and spasms, and even lead to death.
 It is caused by bacteria (germs) that live in the dirt.

 Most children get a tetanus vaccine as part of their routine check-ups.
-Vaccines are treatments (usually shots) that can prevent certain serious or deadly infections.
+Vaccines can prevent certain serious or deadly infections.
 Many adults also get a tetanus vaccine as part of their routine check-ups.
+Getting all your vaccines is important, since it's possible to get tetanus even from a small cut or scrape.

 If your skin is cut, and especially if the cut is dirty or deep, ask your doctor or nurse if you need a tetanus shot.